ubun3t/telegraf-erd-monitor/README.md

 #### 3. We are going to create the database in Influxdb so that Telegraf can save all the information related to the node

- With this command we enter the influexdb console to be able to launch commands, create databases, users, etc.
+ With this command we enter the influxdb console to be able to launch commands, create databases, users, etc.

          influx

  We create the database called "telegraf".
-We can give it a name that we want but it is good that we leave telegraf so that when the dashboard is imported into grafana it works well.

         create database telegraf

  We create the user "telegraf" with password "whatever".
 Here you can put the user / pass you want, it is not relevant.
 We will use it in the telegraf.conf file to insert the database.

-        create user telegraf with password 'contraseña'
+        create user telegraf with password 'password-change'

  Show available databases, including ours :